 The humanure system is an eco-toilet that requires no water, plumbing, pipes, vents, drains, electricity, or urine separation.

 Developed by Joseph Jenkins, the humanure self-contained composting toilet system is something even the most novice DIY-er should be able to put together – and he’s even written a handy guide to the entire process!

-If you don’t fancy building your own, the Sun-Mar Excel self-contained composting toilet is an excellent choice for a self-contained composting toilet.
+If you don’t fancy building your own, the self-contained Separett Villa composting toilet is an excellent choice for a self-contained composting toilet.

 # 3 – Centralized Off Grid Composting Toilets

 Centralized off grid composting toilets are the top-of-the-range option, perfect for families living off-grid full time.